DecisionsDev/odm-docker-kubernetes/gcloud/README.md

 gcloud docker -- push eu.gcr.io/odm890-kubernetes/ibm-odm-decisionrunner:8.9.0
 ```

-# 4. Create services and deployments
+# 4. Creating services and deployments

 Edit the odm-standard-gcloud.yaml descriptor.
 Change the image name that is given in the deployment YAML file with the newly built image names that are pushed in your Google Docker registry.

 Deploy the ODM topology with the following command: